-Aiming for small form factor cases that house standard-sized small form factor motherboards, like a mini-ITX, for example, is the better choice.
+Aiming for small form factor cases that house standard-sized small form factor motherboards, like a mini-ITX, is the better choice.

 This way, you can upgrade any component easily without staying with original equipment manufactured parts.

-Many of these types of cases support expansion cards like dual bay PCIe graphics cards which can deliver outstanding gaming or workstation performance in one small unit.
+Many of these cases support expansion cards like dual bay PCIe graphics cards, which can deliver outstanding gaming or workstation performance in one small unit.

 Just make sure that the cooling is correctly configured, and this type of solution is a great alternative to a full desktop tower case over other products that save space.